- What do you need to know about electrical fuses?

 How to replace a fuse?

-When dealing with high-voltage circuits, especially for house fuses, it is important to disconnect the power to the fuse box before proceeding with the replacement.
+When dealing with high-voltage circuits, especially for house fuses, disconnect the power from the fuse box before proceeding with the replacement.

 You must also use the same type of fuse when replacing blown-out ones.

-The replacement fuse must be close to the specification and rating of the old one (Or what your wiring should have, it needs to be the weak point in your circuit).
+The replacement fuse must be close to the specification and rating of the old one.

-If you don’t know what the fuse parameters are for any reason you do the following to get the right one:
+If you don’t know what the fuse parameters are for any reason you can do the following to get the right size:

 1. Check the wire diameter or gauge.

-These have a wire ampacity chart that you can find online to see how much current they can safely carry without heating up too much and starting a fire.
+You need to find a wire ampacity chart that you can find online to see how much current can safely carry without heating up too much.

 Size your fuses accordingly, and check with a qualified electrician.

-2. To determine the speed of the fuse, determine its application.
+2. To determine the speed of the fuse, determine the application.

 Devices and appliances with motors usually experience short current spikes during startup and a slow blow fuse is typically used with them.